 Cut the dates in half (in thirds if they're large).
-To get the dates soft, place them in a bowl with warm water covering them with the vanilla extract.
-Let them sit for at least 30 minutes then let drain in a colander to remove any excess water.
+To get the dates soft, place them in a bowl with warm water for about 30 minutes, draining in a colander to remove any excess water.

-Sift together the flour, cinnamon, nutmeg, cloves and salt into a large mixing bowl.
+In a large bowl, sift together the flour, cinnamon, nutmeg, cloves and salt.

-In a separate bowl, add the butter and beat with an electric mixer, beat the butter until combined.
+In a separate bowl, add the butter and beat with an electric mixer until combined.
 Add white and brown sugars and beat until mixed.
-Beat in eggs one at a time.
+Then beat in one egg at a time.
 Lastly, add in the vanilla extract and beat until combined.

 In a small bowl or cup, combine baking soda with warm water and add this into the batter.
 Add in dates on a low speed until they are just evenly distributed (do not overwork the batter).

-Slowly combine dry ingredients into the batter--about one cup at a time.
-Using a large spoon, stir in the walnuts.
+Slowly combine dry ingredients into the batter, about one cup at a time.
+Using a wooden spoon, fold in the walnuts.

 Line baking sheets with parchment paper or silpats.
 Form the cookies to be slightly larger than a golf ball and gently press them down, making sure the cookies are 2 inches apart.